 UB's accrediting and licensing organizations are included in the university's catalogs which also lists all programs, majors, degrees, and graduation requirements.

 The Office of Financial Aid does not discriminate on the basis of disability, as mandated by Section 504 and the ADA.
-For students with disabilities, contact the Center for Educational Access located in the Academic Center room 139 or call 410.837.4775.
+For students with disabilities, contact the Office of Disability and Access Services located in the Academic Center room 139 or call 410.837.4775.

 The university has policies and procedures in place regarding copyright infringement laws.
 View the copyright policy within the Office of Technology Services website.